Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Experiment

 (\romannumeral1) Under resonant attack conditions ($\omega_{\text{att}} = 2\pi \times \qty{193.63}{THz}\ (\qty{1548.292}{nm})$), the transmission spectrum of the unit exhibited pronounced photorefractive blue shifts, as shown in Fig.~\ref{Fig.3}(a).
-The blue shifts of the resonance wavelength became more pronounced with increasing attack light power, reaching a measured value of \qty{34.5}{pm} at an attack power of \qty{0}{dBm}.
-Fig.~\ref{Fig.3}(b) presents the corresponding attenuation in signal transmission with the on-chip attack power was tuned from \qty{-35}{dBm} to \qty{10}{dBm}.
+The blue shifts of the resonance wavelength became more pronounced with increasing attack light power, reaching a measured value of \qty{34.5}{pm} at an on-chip attack power of \qty{0}{dBm}.
+Fig.~\ref{Fig.3}(b) presents the corresponding attenuation in signal transmission as the on-chip attack power was tuned from \qty{-35}{dBm} to \qty{10}{dBm}.
 The attenuation intensified with increasing power, becoming detectable at $P_{\text{att}}=\qty{-20}{dBm}$, and reaching \qty{14.02}{dB} at $P_{\text{att}}=\qty{10}{dBm}$.
 Fig.~\ref{Fig.3}(c) shows the typical dynamic response of the signal transmission.
-The transmission decreased rapidly upon attack initiation at $t = \qty{5}{s}$ and recovered after the attack was terminated at $t = \qty{65}{s}$.
-The unit responded within \qty{2}{s}, and recovered within \qty{2.5}{s}.
-This timescale of the PR effect is consistent with the reported PR relaxation time of x-cut TFLN\cite{sun2017nonlinear,jiang2017fast}.
+The transmission decreased rapidly upon attack initiation at $t = \qty{0.5}{s}$ and recovered after the attack was terminated at $t = \qty{10.5}{s}$.
+The response and recovery dynamics exhibited asymmetric behavior.
+At an attack power of \qty{0}{dBm}, the 90\% response time was \qty{85.5}{ms}, where the response time is defined as the time required for the transmission to reach 90\% of the total attack-induced decrease.
+In contrast, after the attack light was removed, the 90\% recovery time was \qty{2.3}{s}, defined as the time required to recover 90\% of the same transmission change.
+These PR dynamics are consistent with the reported PR relaxation time of x-cut TFLN~\cite{sun2017nonlinear,jiang2017fast}.